AdvaniaSE/PowerShellFundamentals/03. Update Help Documentation/Lab.md

 ## Lab 03.
 Update Help Documentation

-* Update Help Documentation as Admin!
+- Update the help documentation in PowerShell as Administrator

-* Verify that you have local help available.
+- Verify that you have local help available